neonlabsorg/neon-client-transfer/README.md

 ### For native

 After installing you need to pass some required properties, when calling new instance, for properly working.
 Neon wallet interface based on Metamask.
-So, besides Solana Phantom wallet (module checks, is wallet objects - window.solana and window.ehtereum - really exists.
-If not - module will throw an error for you) you need to connect Metamask wallet and get both user addresses, which you need to pass as properties.
+Module checks, is wallet objects - window.solana and window.ehtereum - really exists.
+If not - module will throw an error for you.
+So, besides Solana Phantom wallet you need to connect Metamask wallet and get both user addresses, which you need to pass as properties.

 ```javascript
 const eventParams = {